kkedich/e-cooking/docker/README.md

 **Images**

 + **CPU**: `kbogdan/docker_dl_up:cpu`
     This image was created from the image provided by [saiprashanths](https://github.com/saiprashanths/dl-docker).
-In our version TensorFlow, Keras, and other libraries were updated (e.g. Numpy)
+In our version TensorFlow, Keras, and other libraries were updated (e.g. Numpy).
+Update: nltk installed.
 + **GPU**:  `kbogdan/cuda-keras-tf:latest`
     This image was created from [here](https://github.com/Kaixhin/dockerfiles/tree/master/cuda-keras/cuda_v7.5).
 In our version, TensorFlow and other libraries were installed (e.g. Numpy, SciPy, Cython).
+Update: nltk installed.

 Once Docker is installed, you can follow the steps: